 Note: This will be an ongoing series within the Intelligence Report.

-The play: Single back, play-action wide receiver fly
+Single back, play-action wide receiver fly

 This looks like a very simple formation with some pretty standard routes.
 That’s the idea.
 It’s not the case, though.
 There are four key ingredients to this play.